+An asset protection trust is a trust agreement established and written by a debtor for the debtor’s own benefit that helps protect the debtor’s assets from potential civil judgment creditors.
 Learning about an asset protection trusts begins with understanding that legislatures in several states have passed asset protection laws in an attempt to attract investment capital from people looking for legal tools to protect themselves from creditors.
 Creative attorneys, working with state legislators, have passed statutes that protect assets located within their respective states.
 As a result, several states have amended their trust and limited liability laws to provide substantial asset protection.
 These types of asset protection statutes are intended to help residents of all states, not just residents of the state where the laws were passed.
-These tools include, for example, Domestic Asset Protection Trusts, and Equity Stripping.
+These tools include:

 Domestic Asset Protection Trusts